casey/just/README.md

 #### Makefile Syntax Highlighting

-Vim's built-in makefile syntax highlighting isn't perfect for justfiles, but it's better than nothing.
+Vim's built-in makefile syntax highlighting isn't perfect for `justfile`s, but it's better than nothing.
 You can put the following in `~/.vim/filetype.vim`:

 ```vimscript
 if exists("did_load_filetypes")